j-rock/cs598ps/README.md

 Dataset Name  | Description | Number of Classes
 ------------- | -------------|---------------
-old-test  | simple collection of vowel sounds and silence| ? yes-no-test  | collection of "yes" and "no" sound samples.
+old-test  | simple collection of vowel sounds and silence| ? simple-yes-no-test | collection of "yes" and "no" sound samples where each "yes" and "no" are nearly identical. | 3 ("Y","N","NONE") yes-no-test  | collection of "yes" and "no" sound samples.
 Each "yes" and "no" are a different utterance. | 3 ("Y","N","NONE") vowels-test  | collection of English vowel sounds.
 5 instances of each vowel are used to produce the different samples. | 6 ("A","E","I","O","U")